 Here the metaphor from the previous line is continued and expanded on.
 The “red fruit” likely refers to Plath’s daughter, growing, ripening by the minute in the red flesh of her mother’s womb.

 “Ivory” could be a reference to Plath’s skin, and the “fine timbers” would be her legs.
 The poet was known, in part, for being beautiful, after all.
-In this line, I imagine Plath looking down, skin stretched tightly over her belly like a melon’s rind, her legs dwarfed, twig-like.
+In this line, Plath is looking down.
+Her skin is stretched tightly over her belly like a melon’s rind, and her legs are dwarfed, twig-like.
 Perhaps the poet felt like the trunk of a tree weighed down with fruit.

-In line 5, Plath refers to herself as a loaf of bread, growing larger by the moment.
+In this line, Plath refers to herself as a loaf of bread, growing larger by the moment.
 This metaphor is particularly apt for a couple of reasons.
 First, like bread, pregnant women, and their fetuses, undergo a number of changes.
 They grow, change shape, and become more complex on a cellular level.

 The second reason this is an appropriate metaphor is the yeast.
 An integral part of the bread-making process, yeast is, in fact, alive.
 It is a living thing suspended inside the bread making it grow, transforming it from the inside out, just as a woman is transformed by the life growing inside of her.

 This line implies a couple of things.
 First, that Plath feels used.
 Perhaps she feels that the baby was not her idea, that she was forced into a pregnancy situation somehow.
-It could also be that the feels used by her unborn child itself.
+It could also be that she feels being used by her unborn child itself.

 The second implication of this line comes from the “cow in calf” metaphor.
 What is the destiny of a calf?
 Calves are, at best, routinely taken from their mothers’ teats and sold.
 At worst, they are eaten.
 Plath clearly had some anxiety about her child’s fate.

-In line 8, Plath describes herself as being full of fruit, possibly unripe fruit.
+In this line, Plath describes herself as being full of fruit, possibly unripe fruit.
 Anyone who ate a bag full of apples would undoubtedly find themselves bloated and uncomfortable.
-Again, the fruit is a metaphor for her unborn child.
+Again, “a bag of green apples” is a metaphor for her unborn child.
 Plath is uncomfortably full of her unripe fruit at this point.
 As the baby has not fully matured yet, she refers to it as an unripe fruit or “green apple”.
 After nine months of nourishment, it will become ripe and come out of her womb to see the lights of tomorrow.

-In the final metaphor of the piece on the last line (line 9), Plath describes a feeling of helplessness.
+The final metaphor of this piece is present in the last line.
+Through this metaphor, Plath describes a feeling of helplessness.
 She is bound for an unknown destination and unable to stop.
 She undoubtedly felt powerless, waiting for her child to be born, not knowing when it would happen, what the consequences would be, or what would become of the child.
 This somewhat bleak conclusion further implies the anxiety felt by Plath during her pregnancy.